 In the past few seasons, the mid-season episode has been surprisingly deadly.
 Since the new season only has 7 episodes, this puts Episode 4 in the mid-season spot.

 The data on deaths in the previous seasons shows a clear trend of deadly season followed by not that deadly season.
 Since the last season was so deadly, we think they will put off the biggest kills for the final season of the show.
 This also makes logical sense as they will probably want to go out with a bloody bang.

-In our first post, we mentioned that Eddison Tollett - Jon’s right hand man who he appoints as the Commander of the Night’s Watch when he leaves for Winterfell - has a surprisingly high episode count.
+In our first post about GoT character screen time, we mentioned that Eddison Tollett — Jon’s right hand man who he appoints as the Commander of the Night’s Watch when he leaves for Winterfell — has a surprisingly high episode count.

 This cannot be a coincidence.
 There has to be a reason he is in so many episodes...
 But with everything coming his way (cough White Walkers) I’m sure there will be many opportunities to give him some storyline to go with his plentiful episode count.

 Since writing our first post, we had the opportunity to put some more granular data into our model, including screen time by season.
-From this new perspective, a few surprising insights provide hints to what the show runners are leading up to now that the show and the book have completely separated stories.
+From this GoT line graph, a few surprising insights provide hints to what the show runners are leading up to now that the show and the book have completely separated stories.

 Based on how the data is trending, the following are our guesses for what will happen to some well-known characters...

 As you can see in the visualization above, the only two characters of the main character group whose screen time has increased consistently over the recent seasons are Jon and Sansa.
 We interpret this finding to mean that they are leading up to something with their storylines, and that this season their time on screen will continue to increase.

 Another interesting insight from this screen-time-by-season data, is the mirrored screen time of Varys and Petyr Baelish (Littlefinger):